Alexander Kerfoot: Professional

 Having completed his four-year collegiate career, Kerfoot chose not to sign a contract with the NHL organization that drafted him, the New Jersey Devils, rendering him a free agent.
 Having rejected the Devils due to their prospect depth at the centre position, Kerfoot received NHL-wide interest including from his hometown club, the Vancouver Canucks.
 However, on August 23, 2017, Kerfoot signed a two-year, entry-level contract with the Colorado Avalanche.

 After an impressive training camp with the Avalanche, Kerfoot played in a scoring-line role throughout the pre-season and secured a spot on the opening roster for the 2017–18 season.
 He made his NHL debut with the Avalanche, playing on a line with Matt Duchene and Nail Yakupov.
 He registered his first NHL point with an assist on Tyson Barrie's game-winning goal in a 4–2 victory over the New York Rangers at Madison Square Garden on October 5, 2017.
 He scored his first NHL goal on October 11 against the Boston Bruins in the Avalanche's season home opener.

 On July 1, 2019, Kerfoot, along with Tyson Barrie and a sixth-round pick in the 2020 NHL entry draft, were traded to the Toronto Maple Leafs in exchange for Nazem Kadri, Calle Rosén and a third-round pick in 2020.
 On July 4, as a restricted free agent, Kerfoot signed a four-year, $14 million contract with the Maple Leafs (effective from the 2019–20 season through to the 2022–23 season) worth an average annual value of $3.5 million.

 Following his fourth season with the Maple Leafs in 2022–23 season, Kerfoot having completed his contract left the organization as a free agent and was signed to a two-year, $7 million contract with the Arizona Coyotes on July 1, 2023.

 Shortly after the end of the 2023–24 season, the Coyotes' franchise was suspended and team assets were subsequently transferred to the expansion team Utah Hockey Club; as a result, Kerfoot became a member of the Utah team.
+The team was named the Mammoth the following season, and Kerfoot became an alternate captain for the team.

+On July 1, 2026, Kerfoot joined his fifth NHL club, after he was signed as a free agent to a two-year, $7 million contract with the Nashville Predators.